Wolfgang Schröder: Life

-Wolfgang Schröder was born in Dresden just over two years after the Nazi Party took power in Germany, and just under ten years before the central portion of the city was destroyed during the final months of the Second World War.
+Wolfgang Schröder was born in Dresden in 1935.

-He passed his school final exams (Abitur) in 1953, which opened the way to university-level education.
-He studied History at the Karl Marx University (as it had recently been renamed) in Leipzig between 1953 and 1957.
-That year he passed the state exams entitling him to work as a secondary school teacher, and for a year he worked as a secondary school teacher.
+He passed his school final exams (Abitur) in 1953.
+He studied history at the Karl Marx University 1953 and 1957.
+After which he worked as a secondary school teacher.

 In 1958 he became a research assistant at the "1871–1917 department" at the Leipzig branch of the Institute for History of the German Academy of Sciences and Humanities.
 He received his doctorate in July 1963, supervised by Ernst Engelberg and Lothar Mosler.
 His subject was the German Trades Union movement in the 1890s.
 A peculiar feature of the East German university system - taking a lead from the Soviet system - was the Promotion B (loosely "Doctorate B"), which in terms of building an academic career (though not, protagonists insist, in other respects) took the place of a Habilitation qualification.
 Schröder received his Promotion B in 1972 for work on the Labour Movement in the final third of the nineteenth century.

-Between 1969 and 1990 he was employed as editor responsible for the "Jahrbuch für Geschichte" ([East German] History Yearbook).
+Between 1969 and 1990 he was employed as editor responsible for the Jahrbuch für Geschichte ([East German] History Yearbook).
 From 1973 he was also a member of its editorial college.
 In 1976 he relocated from Leipzig to East Berlin when he switched to working as a researcher at the Central/National Historical Institute at the German Academy of Sciences and Humanities.
 It was here, in 1986, that he received the title of "professor".